-* Do you have the time and patience to maintain the hot tub?
+* Do you have the time and patience to maintain one?
 Depending on usage, you’ll have to change the water every 3-4 months, the filters every 6-18 months, check the PH balance at least once a week, clean the inevitable ring that forms around the hot tub, and once a year change the UV bulb that kills bacteria.
 You can pay a maintenance company $30 – $250/month to do the work.

 The Cost Of Owning A Hot Tub

 There are an endless number of hot tubs to choose from.
 If you buy one, you might as well get the best one possible because of the fixed costs required to install the hot tub.
 Here are some things you will probably need to spend money on.

 Platform: $200 – $1,000

 Unless you already have available a perfectly flat cement platform, it’s likely you will need to create one from scratch with reinforced rebar.
 To withstand the thousands of pounds of pressure, the cement platform should be around 4″ high.

 Originally, I had planned to put the hot tub on my deck.
 However, a structural engineer said my deck would not hold 7,000 pounds (heavier than my Honda Fit) without reinforcement.
 Even then, he said he still wouldn’t recommend putting the hot tub on the deck.